Eigenstructure Analysis of Bloch Wave and Multislice Formulations for Dynamical Scattering in Transmission Electron Microscopy: Methods

+Apart from characterizing similarity, we can also estimate the \acf{MIP} using the transmission and scattering matrices.
+As defined in equation~\eqref{eq: MIP}, it requires the total potential $V_{total}$ that is estimated using the determinant of $\mbf{\hat S}$.
+More precisely, we compute $\det(\mbf{\hat S})$ as

-The equality holds because \OM{$\det(\mbf{F}_{2D}^{-1}) = 1/\det(\mbf{F}_{2D})$} and \BM{the determinant of \BMnew{a matrix }product is equal to the product of the determinants of the \BMnew{individual} factors}.
-Let us further expand the determinant for each slice $\mbf{O}_m$ including the Fresnel matrix $\mbf{G}_m$ for $m \in [M]$ ,
+The equality holds because {$\det(\mbf{F}_{2D}^{-1}) = 1/\det(\mbf{F}_{2D})$} and the determinant of a matrix product is equal to the product of the determinants of the individual factors.
+Usign that the determinant of diagonal matrix is the product of the elements, the determinant of products $\mbf{G}_m \mbf{O}_m$

-\OM{Since $\det(\mbf{F}_{2D}^{-1}) = 1/\det(\mbf{F}_{2D})$, } we have the determinants of the diagonal matrices $\mbf{D}_m$ and $\mbf{O}_m$, yielding the product of the exponential functions in their diagonal elements, as shown in $(b)$.
-Equality $(c), (d)$ are derived by combining the two exponential function\BM{s} and \BM{substituting} the parameters $Q = \sum_{x=1}^N \sum_{y=1}^N Q_{xy}$ and $V_m = \sum_{x=1}^N \sum_{y=1}^N V_m(x,y)$.
-The parameter $Q$ is the sum over the whole reciprocal space, including the tilt angle parameters given in \eqref{eq:fresnel_element}, and $V_m$ is the sum of the discrete projected potential\OM{s} for each slice.} Hence, the product of $M$ slices can be written as

-\OM{The equality $(e)$ follows from combining \eqref{eq:det product} with \eqref{eq: det slice}.} \BM{As a consequence and as shown in $(f)$ and $(g)$, we can substitute $T = \sum_{m=1}^M \Delta_m$, which is the total thickness of the crystal, and substitute the total projected potential $V_{total} = \sum_{m=1}^M V_m$, which is the summation of all projected potentials in all slices given in \eqref{eq:potential} for the thickness $T$.}

-\begin{remark} \BM{It can be seen that $V_{total}$ is the total of all projected potentials in the crystal volume in the discrete case, namely the summation is taken for all slices and all discrete grids of the potential Generalizing for the continuous case leads to This result is a direct implication of calculating the determinant as a metric to measure the volume of a parallelepiped, defined by the structure of the lattice vectors.
-Similarly, the quantity $TQ$ is the volume in reciprocal space for the discrete case